bugoio/bugo-wp-export-cli/README.md

 `wp bugo <subcommand> <directory>`

 **Subcommand**
-* all - exports posts,pages and the media library.
+* export - export pages, posts and media library
 * posts - exports only posts & pages
 * media - exports the media library (preserved directories)
-* originals - exports only the original media from the media library.
+* originals - exports only the original media from the media library
+* all - exports posts,pages and the media library

 **Directory**
 This is your target directory.
 A new folder containing the export will be created here.